loficody/loficody/README.md

 - 👋 Hi, I’m @loficody
-- 👀 I’m interested in web design and development
+- I am a music producer, podcaster, and front-end web developer
-- 🌱 I’m currently learning javascript
+- I have more than ten years experience with HTML and CSS and am currently learning Javascript
-- 💞️ I’m looking to collaborate on anything innovative on the web, or anything where I can contribute my audio production abilities.
+- - I specialize in mobile repsonsive, human-centered web design, and SEO.
 - 📫 Reach me @loficody everywhere, just send me a message wherever you find me

 <!---